 - Semester 2 (Fall of Senior year)

 - PSY490H (Special topics – Honors) will focus on professional development including preparation of graduate school applications and CV, department colloquium attendance, and research paper presentations.

-- PSY498H (Senior Honors Thesis) will focus on the completion of the thesis project with the guidance of students’ faculty mentors.
+- PSY498H (Senior Honors Thesis) will focus on the completion of the thesis project with the guidance of students’ faculty advisors.

 - Semester 3 (Spring of Senior year)

 - PSY490HP (Senior Honors Thesis – Presentation) will require students to give scholarly presentations on their honors thesis at the Psi Chi Research Competition on PsychDay.
 Participation at the CSULB Research Competition will be recommended for those who complete their research by its deadline.

 - Honors Thesis must be approved by thesis advisor, program director, and a member of the Psychology Honors Program Committee.

 - Attendance at the biweekly department colloquium series (Wednesday 3:30-5pm)

 - Complete PSY310 Intermediate Statistics (guaranteed registration)